S5SS/dok-patch/tutorials/mapping.md

 # Deserts of Kharak Mapping Tutorial
+In order to create custom maps you need the More Maps mod.
+Find the install directory of DoK `(Steam Client->Library->Right Click Deserts of Kharak->Properties...->Local Files->Browse Local Files)`.
+Then goto `Data/Managed/maps` (location for easy manual installation) where you should see a bunch of `.dokmap` files.
+To create the map mod modify the map file that belongs to the map you want to change.
+After each change to the file you only need to restart the level, you don't have to restart the whole game.

 ## Map format
 The layout of maps are stored in XML, this is the XML for Khashar Approach: